deeppavlov/AutoIntent/docs/source/quickstart.rst

     dataset = Dataset.from_dict({"train": [...]})

-To load dataset from file system into python, :meth:`autointent.Dataset.from_json` method exists:
+To load a dataset from the file system into Python, the :meth:`autointent.Dataset.from_json` method exists:

 .. code-block:: python